victor0machado/prog-2024.1/turma_1/rogue/pedido_ap2.md

   - Dobra a vida máxima do jogador, e recupera toda a vida;
   - Aumenta em 15 a força do jogador;
   - Aumenta em 10 a defesa do jogador;
-- Crie um sistema de dificuldade do jogo, onde ao pressionar a tecla "N", o jogo fica mais simples (divida por 1.1 todos os atributos dos monstros gerados), e ao pressionar a tecla "M", o jogo fica mais difícil (multiplique por 1.1 todos os atributos dos monstros gerados).
-Os atributos dos monstros devem ser multiplicados pelo fator da dificuldade e convertidos para um tipo inteiro;
-- Coloque, abaixo do relógio do jogo, um número do tipo `float`, com quatro casas decimais, representando o índice de dificuldade do jogo.
+- Coloque, abaixo do relógio do jogo, um número do tipo `int`, representando o número de rodadas até o momento.

 - Inclua uma nova funcionalidade para o jogo!
 Essa nova funcionalidade pode render até um ponto extra na nota do projeto (até o limite de 10,0).
 Quanto mais complexa a funcionalidade, maior a pontuação que será concedida.